A roller coaster road to Cristo Redentore di Maratea

-Cristo Redentore di Maratea is a big statue of Jesus Christ located in Maratea, a town of Basilicata, in the province of Potenza, in Italy.
-The road winds up the side of the mountain with bend after blind bend.
+Cristo Redentore di Maratea is a colossal statue of Jesus Christ atop of Monte San Biágio, in Maratea, a town in the province of Potenza, in Italy.
+The road winds up the side of the mountain bend after bend.

-The road encompasses miles of stunning views through twisty hair pin corners, high elevations and steep grades.
-The drive to and from the site can be a little intimidating if you are not use to hairpin curves.
-Worth the drive.
-The drive up there is quite winding and the last few hundred metres of the road are on concrete columns which are quite scary especially being in a huge bus.
+The curvy road to the summit is very challenging, with 18 hairpin turns.
+The drive to and from the site can be a little intimidating if you are not used to hairpin curves.
+The drive is quite winding and the last few hundred metres of the road are on concrete columns which are quite scary especially when being in a huge bus.
 Well worth a visit for the statue, the amazing views... and the roller coaster road up.
 It's not an exaggeration.
 Is actually a road like a roller coaster.
 An experience itself.